-Fall Semester: You will study the history and philosophy of social justice through successful completion of the PHIL-208H Honors Social Justice course, offered on Fridays 11am-1pm at the Eastern, Metropolitan and Western campuses (you will choose which campus to attend).
+Fall Semester: You will study the history and philosophy of social justice through successful completion of the PHIL-208H Honors Social Justice course.
 As a Scholar in the Academy, you will also attend three mandatory meetings during the Fall semester, held immediately following your Friday class session.
 With the support of faculty and community experts, you will prepare and present a proposal for your project that addresses a personal interest to "change the world."

 Students will benefit from: